-- (a) Functions in Criminal Cases: A district court magistrate may perform any or all of the following functions in criminal proceedings: - (1) Without consent: - (A) Conduct initial appearance proceedings, including advisement of rights, admission to bail, and imposition of conditions of release pending further proceedings. - (B) Appoint attorneys for indigent defendants and approve attorney expense vouchers. - (C) Conduct bond review hearings. - (D) Conduct preliminary and dispositional hearings pursuant to C.R.S. sections 16-5-301(1) and 18-1-404(1). - (E) Schedule and conduct arraignments on indictments and informations. - (F) Order presentence investigations. - (G) Set cases for disposition, trial, or sentencing before a district court judge. - (H) Issue arrest and search warrants. - (I) Conduct probable cause hearings pursuant to C.R.S. sections 24-60-301 to -309, the Uniform Act for Out-of-State Parolee Supervision. - (2) With consent: - (A) Enter pleas of guilty.
+-(a) Functions in Criminal Cases: A district court magistrate may perform any or all of the following functions in criminal proceedings: (1) NoWithout consent necessary: + (A) Conduct initial appearance proceedings, including advisement of rights, admission to bail, and imposition of conditions of release pending further proceedings.
+(B) Appoint attorneys for indigent defendants and approve attorney expense vouchers.
+(C) Conduct bond review hearings.
+(D) Conduct preliminary and dispositional hearings pursuant to C.R.S. sections 16-5-301(1) and 18-1-404(1).
+(E) Schedule and conduct arraignments on indictments, and informations, or complaints.-(F) Order presentence investigations.
+(G) Set cases for disposition, trial, or sentencing before a district court judge.
+(H) Issue arrest and search warrants, including nontestimonial identifications under Rule 41.1.-(I) Conduct probable cause hearings pursuant to C.R.S. sections 24-60-301 to -309, the Uniform Act for Out-of-State Parolee Supervision.
+(J) Any other function authorized by statute or rule.
+(2) Consent necessary: (2) With consent: (A) Enter pleas of guilty.
+(B) Enter deferred prosecution and deferred sentence deferred prosecutions and deferred sentences.